micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [Order in] - 点外卖  To request food delivery from a restaurant or store, so you can enjoy the meal at home or another location.
 #### [Return to Q Index](#section1)

-## <a name="question8"></a>Q8:   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”.
-Storys
+## <a name="question8"></a>Q8:   Please give me an example including "charge late fees","loacal rental store","take-out menus","to order in"，“mull over”. story-style

 #### A8:
    In a futuristic metropolis, citizens [mull over] their options from holographic [take-out menus], as they [order in] their sustenance from a [local rental store] that provides both nutrient-packed meal capsules and cutting-edge tech devices.
 Failure to return the gadgets on time would result in the store [charging late fees], automatically deducted from the users' digital currency accounts through their implanted [membership card] microchips.